 Nina Angelo was born in Athens, Greece and migrated to Sydney, Australia with her parents in June, 1949.

-In the early 60s, she nourished her passion as an artist at the National Art School, East Sydney, experimenting with such art forms as interior decorating and design, painting, sculpture and textiles.
-Her interests eventually led her on an adventure around the world to experience different cultures and gain inspiration.
+In the early 60s, Nina nourished her passion as an artist at the National Art School, experimenting with many art forms before settling on her life-long journey with textiles.
+Her community work and artistic and cultural heritage led her on countless adventures across Australia, the Pacific Islands and ultimately, back to Europe.

-In addition to her many skills, Nina has founded, coordinated, publicised, taught and work-shopped creative and community arts and festival events throughout Australia for over thirty years.
+While overcoming significant challenges from ‘frying pan to fire’; Nina has founded, coordinated, publicised, taught and work-shopped creative and community arts and festival events, for over thirty years.
+She is a colourful character with a gift for connection with people of all ages and cultures.

 Don’t Cry, Dance